Spencerhoag/cici-602-bug-fix-project/frontend/TESTING.md

 ## CI/CD

-Tests run automatically in GitHub Actions on push and PR:
+Tests run automatically in GitHub Actions:

-1. **Component Tests** - Fast feedback on code changes
+**On Pull Requests:**
+- Component tests run first (fast feedback)
-2. **E2E Tests** - Full browser testing with Playwright
+- E2E tests run with full browser testing
+- Results show as checks on your PR
+- Must pass before merging

+**On Push to main/master:**
+- Full test suite runs
-3. **Reports** - Uploaded as artifacts
+- Reports uploaded as artifacts

-View results in the Actions tab on GitHub.
+View detailed results in the Actions tab on GitHub.

 ## Configuration Files